chrisjihee/ETRIJ-24.02/contents/draft.md

 ## Basic Performance {#subsec:basic-performance}

-Initially, we conducted a comparison between the results of the dictionary-based morphological analysis model trained using the method outlined in
-Section [2](#sec:morphological-analysis-model){reference-type="ref"
-reference="sec:morphological-analysis-model"} and those of MeCab and syllable-based morphological analysis systems (refer to Table [\[tab:performance-without-reranking\]](#tab:performance-without-reranking){reference-type="ref" reference="tab:performance-without-reranking"}).
-The outcomes indicate that the implemented dictionary-based method outperforms the existing MeCab system.
-However, it deviates from human evaluations due to the aforementioned limitations and does not attain the performance level of existing syllable-based morphological analysis systems.
-Additionally, we observed poor compatibility between the Sejong corpus and other corpora.
+In our preliminary analysis, we compared the outcomes of our newly developed dictionary-based morphological analysis model, as detailed in Section [2](#sec:morphological-analysis-model){reference-type="ref" reference="sec:morphological-analysis-model"}, against the existing MeCab system and the syllable-based morphological analysis system.
+The findings, presented in
+Table [\[tab:performance-without-reranking\]](#tab:performance-without-reranking){reference-type="ref"
+reference="tab:performance-without-reranking"}, demonstrate that our dictionary-based model surpasses the MeCab system in terms of accuracy.
+This indicates the effectiveness of our approach, which relies solely on a corpus-driven methodology without external dependencies like dictionaries or rule sets.

+However, when it comes to the syllable-based system, our model did not achieve comparable performance.
+The syllable-based system, as outlined in the research by Lee et al. [@LeeCH2016], has been substantially enhanced through the use of a pre-analyzed dictionary.
+This integration has significantly elevated its performance, allowing for more accurate handling of various linguistic elements.
+The system's ability to excel in different evaluation sets can be attributed to this comprehensive approach that combines extensive training corpora with meticulously crafted dictionaries and rules.

+Contrastingly, our dictionary-based system, being a recent innovation, does not utilize external resources such as pre-defined dictionaries or sets of linguistic rules.
+While this approach offers benefits like simplicity and potential adaptability, it also presents limitations in capturing the complexities and nuances of natural language that are efficiently managed by the syllable-based system.

-The model trained on the Sejong corpus exhibits guaranteed performance when evaluated on the Sejong corpus, but some performance degradation occurs on other corpora.
+Additionally, our model exhibited compatibility issues between different corpora.
+The model trained on the Sejong corpus performed well when evaluated on the same corpus, but it showed a decline in performance when applied to other datasets.
+This points to the need for a more diverse and comprehensive training dataset to improve the model's generalizability.

+In summary, while our dictionary-based model marks an advancement in morphological analysis, the superior performance of the syllable-based system, especially as demonstrated in the study by Lee et al. [@LeeCH2016], highlights the effectiveness of combining training corpora with additional linguistic resources.
+Future enhancements to our model could involve integrating aspects of the syllable-based approach, such as incorporating rule-based methods or additional dictionaries, to further refine its performance.

 ::: table*
   ----------------------------------- -------------------------------- ---------------------------- ------------- -----------